Remote Head Compatibility Matrix

 • Host is explicitly remote-capable and lists a remote capacity (W).

-• Wire gauge supports distance (target ≈ 5% drop).
+• Wire gauge supports distance (≈ 5% drop target).
 See wire gauge & distance tables.

 • Environment rating (indoor/damp/wet, vandal-resistant) matches the location.

-• Test at 90 minutes: farthest head still bright near end of cycle.
+• 90-minute test: farthest head still bright near end-of-discharge.

 Compatibility Matrix (Heads ↔ Hosts)

 Use these typical pairings to sanity-check your plan.
-The “Max # Remote Heads” assumes the remote share only of the host capacity (doesn’t include any built-in lamps on the host).
-Adjust down if the host also powers its own heads from the same battery.
+The “Max # Remote Heads” assumes the remote share only of the host capacity (excludes any built-in lamps on the host).
+Adjust down if the host also powers its own lamps from the same battery.

 System Voltage Remote Head (each) Host Remote Capacity Max # Remote Heads* Environment Options Notes